polylang/polylang/readme.txt

 * Fix a conflict leading to a performance issue when translating the theme Astra options #1196
 * Fix related translations resetted when updating Yoast SEO titles settings #1111
 * Fix a fatal error in case the registered strings option is corrupted #1264
+* Fix the language extraction from the URL in plain permalinks #1270

 = 3.3.3 (2023-04-11) =